St Paul Trail - Turkey

 Turkey, Trek & Walk, 8 days - from £595 (land only) - from €715 (land only) - from $980 (land only)

 As well as the sites of antiquity along the route of the Saint Paul Way, we also visit Sagalassos, possibly the best preserved ancient city in the Mediterranean

 - A wonderfully varied walk across central Turkey

-- In the footsteps of St Paul
+- Trekking in the footsteps of St Paul through Central Turkey

 - The Roman sites of Aspendos, Selge, Kesme and Adada

-- The ancient city of Sagalassos
+- Lake Egridir and the ancient city of Sagalassos

 The St Paul Trail is Turkey's second long distance footpath after the Lycian Way.
 Slightly easier but wilder and more varied than the Lycian Way, this is an excellent moderately-paced walking holiday following in the footsteps of St Paul as he brought the message of Christianity to the Greco-Roman world.
 Starting from the ancient city of Aspendos, our walk along the St Paul Trail takes us over sections of Roman road and visits the remains of Roman cities at Selge, Kesme and Adada as it crosses the Taurus mountains to Lake Egridir in central Turkey.
 Staying in small comfortable pensions and village houses and with continuously varied walking, from tracks through forests of cedar and oak to the spectacular Koprulu canyon and ending in the pastoral beauty of the Egridir's Lake District, this is a walking holiday to get away from it all in the Mediterranean sunshine.